bencorrado/bluez-bencorrado/docs/using_pairing_from_remote_device.md

 Ubuntu Core device has to make sure of is to be discoverable and pairable, as this will allow the remote device to discover and initiate a connection with it.

-Assuming that you have just started the bluetoothctl type:

 ```
+$ bluetoothctl
 [bluetooth]# discoverable on
 Changing discoverable on succeeded
 [bluetooth]# pairable on
 Changing pairable on succeeded
 ```

+At this stage the Ubuntu Core device is ready to be discovered.
 It is important to register the pairing agent so that the authentication process can be completed.
 Type:

 ```
+$ bluetoothctl
 [bluetooth]# agent on
 Agent registered
 [bluetooth]# default-agent